ThiagoSchetini/manjaro-architect-guide/README.md

 	sudo pacman -S lrzip (more powerfull, read the man) sudo pacman -S etcher (ISO's pen drive burner) sudo pacman -S transmission-gtk (torrents)
+	pacaur -S debtap (convert .deb packages to pacman in some situations that it do not exists on AUR)

 #### Office